LuciaMona/data-management-plan/DMP/initial-DMP_lm2.md

 **Figure X (Richard provide here)** show the current technical description and solutions and the interface used between the topical DC units, and ACCESS and the ACTRIS Data Centre web interface with access for users.

-In the future, the aim is to collect all ACTRIS metadata in to a single metadata catalouge, providing discovery metadata for all ACTRIS data.
+In the future, the aim is to collect all ACTRIS metadata into a single metadata catalouge, providing discovery metadata for all ACTRIS data.
 Currently there are no dedicated metadata catalog for all ACTRIS data.
 The current setup is a web portal with a database that collects metadata from In Situ, ARES, CLU and GRES via custom APIs.
 The ACCESS unit will suggest a standard that is widely used within the atmospheric domain for providing discovery metadata (likely to be ISO19139/ISO19115).
 The approach towards this will be discussed in more detail during a technical workshop in the end of 2019.

 ![ACTRIS Data Centre elements](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/section4/actris-data-center-elements.png)